-Intraday trading, characterized by fast-paced decision-making and short holding periods, demands a comprehensive understanding of various market indicators.
-One such critical indicator is Open Interest (OI).
-Open Interest is a valuable tool for intraday traders to gauge market sentiment, identify potential price movements, and make informed trading decisions.
+Intraday trading, characterised by fast paced decision making and short holding periods, demands a comprehensive understanding of various market indicators.
+One such critical indicator is open interest (OI).
+Open interest is a valuable tool for intraday traders to gauge market sentiment, identify potential price movements, and make informed trading decisions.
 So, what is it?
 Let’s find out.

 Open interest refers to the total number of outstanding contracts for a specific financial instrument, such as stocks, futures and options.
 It represents the cumulative total of all long and short positions not offset by an opposing trade or settled.
 OI constantly changes as new positions are opened, and existing positions are closed or liquidated.